fardeen-ahmed/Bug-bounty-Writeups/README.md

 ## Security Misconfiguration

+<a ref="https://medium.com/@moSec/how-i-hacked-thousand-of-subdomains-6aa43b92282c">-How I hacked thousand of subdomains</a>

+<a href="https://github.com/WeAreCloudar/s3-account-search">-S3 Account Search</a>

 ## Vulnerable and Outdated Components

 ## Identification and Authentication Issues / Bugs

 <a href="https://hackerone.com/reports/921780">-Improper Authentication - any user can login as other user with otp/logout & otp/login</a>

 ## Software and Data Integrity Failure